As the weather warms, be wary of blue-green algae

 If you believe you or your pet may have accidentally come into contact (through skin or ingestion) with a harmful algal bloom (HAB), immediately wash off with fresh water, paying special attention to those areas that were covered with a swim suit or clothing.
 Symptoms such as vomiting, diarrhea, eye irritation, skin rash, sore throat, cough, headache, or seizures may occur anywhere from two hours to two days after exposure.
 If symptoms do occur, contact your doctor or veterinarian as soon as possible.

-More information on blue-green algae, including how to report a possible human or animal illness, is available on the Minnesota Department of Health Harmful Algal Blooms web page.
+More information on blue-green algae, including how to report a possible human or animal illness, is available on the Minnesota Department of Health Harmful Algae Blooms web page.

 Reducing algal blooms